-Install iOS 10.3 If You Want Better Security
+Install iOS 10.3.2 If You Want Better Security

-If you value your security, you'll want to seriously consider downloading the iOS 10.3 update on your iPhone or iPad.
+If you value your security, you'll want to seriously consider downloading the iOS 10.3.2 update on your iPhone or iPad.

-The iOS 10.3 update brings over 60 known patches for potential exploits.
+The iOS 10.3 update delivered over 60 known patches for potential exploits.
 That's substantial, even for a milestone upgrade.
 The previous version of iOS 10, iOS 10.2.1, brought 14 known patches.

-If you skipped the iOS 10.2.1 update and/or the iOS 10.2 update, know that iOS 10.3 brings their security patches with it as well.
+If you skipped the iOS 10.2.1 update and/or the iOS 10.2 update, know that iOS 10.3.2 brings their security patches with it as well.
 Again, the iOS 10.2.1 update had 14 important patches on board.
 You can see them all right here.

-If you failed to install Apple's iOS 9.3.5 update, iOS 10.3 will also bring the three crucial security patches it delivered last year.
+If you failed to install Apple's iOS 9.3.5 update, iOS 10.3.2 will also bring the three crucial security patches it delivered last year.
 These patch up serious security problems that could potentially expose your calls, contacts, texts, and emails.